|Author:||Wang Yuxi (王羽熙)|

 |Title:||From West Coast To East Coast (西海岸油门，东海岸刹车：18天横穿美国)|

-The story: WYX is a young visual artist from Beijing who dreams of crossing the United States by car.
-Classic road trip material.
-He overcomes a few initial visa difficulties and gets two buddies to come along.
-They make the drive from Los Angeles to New York and back, effectively crossing the US two times.
+It’s a classic road trip.
+The trio drives from Los Angeles to New York and back, effectively crossing the US two times.
 They sleep in motels or at Chinese friends’ places.
-They visit museums and they go to the zoo.
+They visit museums, and they go to the zoo.
 Sometimes they go shopping.
 The journey takes them eighteen days.

 Wang Yuxi’s awesome drawings